Jaliladjadie/mitm/README.md

-Deleted deprecated Code and replaced it with new Code.
+Deleted deprecated Code and replaced "#EOF" with ">"

 Original post: